simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 You indeed might be better resolving this via <a href="https://www.paypal.com/us/webapps/mpp/paypal-safety-and-security">PayPal's buyers protection</a> or you could open a dispute via your credit card company.
 You could also <a href="https://support.stripe.com/email?skip_login=true">contact Stripe</a> and explain them the situation.
 Stripe is CS's credit card payment gateway.

+<h3>Alternative</h3>
+Needless to say, I encourage you to try Trustroots as an <a href="https://www.trustroots.org/" title="CouchSurfing alternative">alternative</a> (I'm a co-founder).
+We're <a href="https://www.trustroots.org/foundation">a registered non-profit</a> and good people you can trust.

-Feel free to share this article! `#CSGimmeMyMoneyBack`
+Feel free to share this article!

+`#CSGimmeMyMoneyBack`